How Long Does a Repossession Stay on Your Credit Report?

 Collections

-• Collection accounts are reported by lenders who transfer your account to a collection agency if you have been delinquent for several months.
-The lender writes the debt off its books (called a charge-off).
+• Collection accounts are reported by lenders who transfer your account to a collection agency or debt buyer if you have fallen behind on payments.
+This will typically occur a few months after you have become delinquent.
+The lender writes the debt off as a loss (called a charge-off).
 Still, it doesn’t disappear: You now owe the collection agency instead of the original creditor.

 Recent credit reporting information is weighed more than older credit history.
 So whether you're paying student loans, personal loans, or auto loans, paying on time is the way to go.

 The good news is that the longer in the past the repossession happened, the less it should weigh down your credit score.
-Assuming you continue to use credit responsibly, the positive information will outweigh the negative.
+Assuming you continue to use credit responsibly, the positive information can outweigh the negative over time.

 How can you rebuild your credit after a repossession?